citp/privacy-policy-historical/t/th/thu/thumb.it.md

 **Changes to this Privacy Policy.** This Privacy Policy is subject to revision from time to time on a going-forward basis.
 We will post any revised version of the Privacy Policy on this page.
 If we make any material changes to it, we will also send you notice thereof to the last email address you have provided to us.
 Continued use of our Services following notice of such changes will indicate your acknowledgement of such changes and agreement to be bound by the terms and conditions of such changes.

-**Contact Us.** If you have questions or concerns about our Privacy Policy, please contact us by sending an email to: [legal@thumb.it](mailto:legal@thumb.it "Email: legal@thumb.it").
+**Contact Us.** If you have questions or concerns about our Privacy Policy, please contact us by sending an email to: [help@thumb.it](mailto:help@thumb.it "Email: help@thumb.it").

-This Policy was last revised: March 16, 2013.
+This Policy was last revised: July 11, 2013.